 About the Institute of Cardiovascular Sciences

-The Institute is home to the Canadian Journal of Physiology and Pharmacology, the journal Molecular and Cellular Biochemistry, the International Academy of Cardiovascular Sciences, its journal Experimental & Clinical Cardiology, and official bulletin, CV Network.
+The Institute is home to the journal Molecular and Cellular Biochemistry, the International Academy of Cardiovascular Sciences, and the official bulletin, CV Network.

-Additionally, the Institute has a close partnership with the Winnipeg Regional Health Authority’s Cardiac Sciences Program, which includes Cardiology, Cardiac Surgery, Cardiac Anesthesia, Cardiac Critical Care and Cardiac Rehabilitation, the majority of which is based at St-Boniface Hospital – further evidence of our commitment to translate discoveries into advanced technologies and new treatments.
+Additionally, the Institute has a close partnership with the Winnipeg Regional Health Authority’s Cardiac Sciences Program, which includes Cardiology, Cardiac Surgery, Cardiac Anesthesia, Cardiac Critical Care and Cardiac Rehabilitation, the majority of which is based at St-Boniface Hospital – further evidence of our commitment to translate discoveries into advanced technologies, new treatments and patient care.

-The ICS is widely considered one of the premiere cardiovascular research teams in North America, and continues its efforts to promote cardiovascular education at the local, national and international levels.
+The ICS is widely considered one of the premier cardiovascular research teams in North America and continues its efforts to promote cardiovascular education at the local, national and international levels.

-Over time, we have developed a very high quality training program, comprised of bench research, coursework (availability of several graduate level courses introduced and taught by members of the Institute), participation by students in conferences, an active seminar program and a very busy journal club program.
-We encourage our trainees (postdoctoral fellows, graduate students) to attend and present in national and international conferences.
-The Institute provides small travel grants to trainees to facilitate their participation and networking at the scientific meetings.
+- Serve as a valuable source of information for community cardiologists cardiovascular surgeons, anesthesiologists and cardiac rehabilitation specialists as well as the local community over time, the Institute has developed a superb training program comprised of bench research, coursework (availability of several graduate-level courses introduced and taught by members of the Institute), participation by students in conferences, and an active seminar program and journal club program.
+We encourage our trainees (postdoctoral fellows, graduate students) to participate in national and international conferences.
+The Institute provides small travel grants to trainees to facilitate their participation and networking at scientific meetings.